srsuryadev/img-compression-cv-proj/index.md

 ### Image Combiner

-We reused the image combiner module from  Semantic Perceptual Image Compression using Deep Convolution Networks (DCC, 2017) with minor modification.
+We reused the image combiner module from  <a href ="https://github.com/iamaaditya/image-compression-cnn">Semantic Perceptual Image Compression using Deep Convolution Networks (DCC, 2017)</a> with minor modification.
 The image combiner uses the list of compressed images with varied compression ratio to use that as  segment for various regions in the depth map.

 We have tweaked the existing model based on percentile based multi-level threshold in the combiner for our needs to identify the segments in the depth and use the corresponding compressed image segment.

 ## Evaluation for depth based compression (d-JPEG)

-* Dataset - Street View Text (SVT) extracted from Google Street View 350 images (images containing text in it).
+* **Dataset - <a href="http://vision.ucsd.edu/~kai/svt/ ">Street View Text (SVT)</a> extracted from Google Street View (350 images)**
+350 images (images containing text in it).
 Text is one of the finer and important detail  that can be present in the image.
 Our compression method should not lose this information.

 * Computer Vision System - EAST (An Efficient Accurate Scene Text Detector - CVPR ‘17)